ansible/ansible-documentation/docs/docsite/rst/dev_guide/style_guide/basic_rules.rst

 Write for a global audience
 ---------------------------
 Everything you say should be understandable by people of different backgrounds and cultures.
 Avoid idioms and regionalism and maintain a neutral tone that cannot be misinterpreted.
-Avoid attempts at humor.
+Avoid figurative language, metaphors, and humor.

 Follow naming conventions
 -------------------------